henryiii/scipy-2020-bh/talk-proposal.md

 histogramming is vital to most of our analysis.
 As part of building tools in Python to provide a friendly and powerful alternative to the ROOT C++ analysis stack[^1], histogramming was targeted as an area that needed significant improvement.
+The histograms as objects is a general, powerful tool that can be utilized in many other disciplines, as well.

-About a year ago, a new C++14 library was released as part of Boost; it was a well designed stand-alone histogram package that did exactly what we wanted, but in C++14.
+About a year ago, a new C++14 library was released as part of the Boost C++ libraries version 1.70; it was a well designed stand-alone histogram package that did exactly what we wanted, but in C++14 rather than Python.
 We built boost-histogram for Python in close collaboration with the original Histogram for Boost author.

 A **histogram** can be viewed as a collection of 1 or more **axes** and a bin **storage**.
 The storage has an **accumulator**, which could be an integer, a